- Zeolite has numerous advantages in the area of water retention, conservation, and nutrient leaching prevention.

 Large scale tests were run at Magic Valley Compost in the Jerome, Idaho area.
 Various cattle by-product based composts were used, the Zeolite helped retain moisture levels initially, but overall did not significantly affect or alter the composting process, while capturing ammonium that would have normally been volatilized.

-Zeolite works as a Soil Amendment for fertilizer through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities though its cation exchange capacity (CEC) and overall negatively charged structure.
+Zeolite works as a Soil Amendment for fertilizer through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities through its cation exchange capacity (CEC) and overall negatively charged structure.

 This combination of capabilities allows Zeolite to perform many functions when amending the soil for farmland or increasing the value of a pre-blended fertilizer.